 How Millennials are Revamping the RV Industry

 When the tiny home craze first hit, it seemed like everyone wanted a piece of the action, and who could blame them?
-Tiny homes are completely customizable and pretty cost effective.
-It comes as no surprise that millennials then began to see Airstream trailers as the same type of opportunity.
-While an Airstream may not be as cost effective, more and more young people are finding used Airstreams and completely gutting them to start over from scratch.
-This do-it-yourself experience provides an outlet for creativity, while giving younger generations a place of their own in the RV industry.
-Click on photo to enlarge.
+Tiny homes are completely customizable and pretty cost-effective.
+It comes as no surprise that millennials began to see Airstream trailers as the same type of opportunity.
+While an Airstream isn't always the most cost-effective buy, more and more young people are finding used Airstreams and completely gutting them to start over from scratch.
+This do-it-yourself experience provides an outlet for creativity while giving younger generations a place of their own in the RV industry.
+Click image to enlarge.

-So what led to this millennial RV buying craze?
-It seems as though millennials are unlike their predecessors in the way that they don’t want to spend their hard earned money on fancy clothes and nice watches; instead they wish to spend their earnings on experiences.
-RVing is perfect for these individuals because it allows them to experience freedom in the way they choose to travel, while experiencing the little luxuries of home.
-RVs today have targeted the millennial demographic and have worked hard to cater to the needs of the modern day 20-30 year olds.
+So, what led to this millennial RV craze?
+It seems as though millennials are unlike their predecessors in the sense that they don’t want to spend their hard-earned money on fancy clothes and nice watches.
+Instead, they wish to spend their earnings on experiences.
+RVing is perfect for these individuals because it allows them to experience freedom in the way they choose to travel while maintaining the little luxuries of home.
+RVs today have targeted the millennial demographic and have worked hard to cater to the needs of the modern day 20 to 30-year-olds.
 They’ve done this by providing the “glamping” experience that is sought after by millennials.
-Bathrooms, showers, and flat screen TVs are all luxuries that RV manufacturers are now considering standard.
+Bathrooms, showers, and flat-screen TVs are all luxuries that RV manufacturers are now considering standard.

-The RV industry expects to see 10 million recreational vehicles on the road this year, driven in part by millennial owners.
-While retirees still make up the majority of the RV population, millennials are not too far behind.
+The RV industry expects to see 10 million recreational vehicles on the road this year, driven largely in part by millennial owners.
+While retirees still make up the RV population majority, millennials are not too far behind.
 As John Muir said, “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home.”
-Though it seems this is something baby boomers seem to have known for a while, the millennials are now catching wind of this feeling and spreading the trend like wildfire.
+While it seems the RV lifestyle is one that baby boomers have known about and enjoyed for some time, millennials are now catching wind of all the simple pleasures that recreational camping can provide, causing the trend to spread like wildfire.

 Be sure to check out these great RV installations done by our Infinity customers: